 The positives for hybrid seeds are that they tend to perform better in your garden in terms of more fruits and vegetables produced, more plants surviving disease and pests, and more flowers.
 For a gardener, this can mean an increased return for all the time spent in caring for a garden.

 The negatives for hybrid seeds are that they tend to be more expensive to buy due to the specialized pollination process and the seeds you collect from them will not grow the same plant next year and, in some cases, have been bred so that no plant at all can grow from the seeds of a hybrid plant.

 The positives for non-hybrid seeds is that they come in a wonderful variety.
-For example, with tomato plants, there are literally thousands of non hybrid varieties that you can try and each have their own look and flavor.
-Because of the cost and time involved in producing hybrid seeds, there are only a few dozen varieties, so your choices are limited.
+For example, with tomato plants, there are literally thousands of non-hybrid varieties that you can try and each have their own look and flavor.
+Due to the cost and time involved in producing hybrid seeds, there are only a few dozen varieties, so your choices are limited.

 With non-hybrid seeds, you can also collect seeds from the plant and use them again next year to grow the same variety of plant.

 The negatives for non-hybrid seeds is that they are not as well rounded as hybrid seeds.
 Many non-hybrid seeds are much more susceptible to disease and pests than their hybrid counterparts.
 They also tend not to produce nearly as much as hybrid seeds do.